Album of the month - Radiohead OK Computer - May 1997

 Yorke's lyrics explore the melancholy effect of technology on humanity, highlighting the inevitable loneliness of the impending digital age - the perfect flipside to the late 90's "feelgood " internet driven economic explosion.

-The timing of the record is also significant, by 1997 Britpop's socially positive but musically shallow star was waning and new directions were needed, hence OK Computer stands out as a landmark of intense creativity.
+The timing of the record is also significant, by 1997 Britpop's socially positive but musically shallow star was waning, and new directions were needed, hence OK Computer stands out as a landmark of intense creativity.

-← Older Post
+← Older Post Newer Post →

 News